-Although polar bear locomotion is considered relatively inefficient, they typically walk slowly with a steady gait of about 5.5 km/h (Stirling 1988).
-They average 1 to 5 km/h over longer distances, periodically interspersed with rest stops, and can sustain these speeds for extended periods while covering large distances (Harrington 1965; Amstrup et al. 2000; Anderson et al. 2008; Durner et al. 2011; Whiteman et al. 2015).
-For example, Amstrup et al. (2000) reported many polar bears sustaining average travel on the ice at >4 km/h for up to 20 hours, with some maintaining these speeds for >40 hours.
-In a controlled experiment, polar bears trained to walk on treadmills were similarly able to walk for long periods, continuing exercise for up to 90% of 6 hour walking sessions (Best 1982).
-However, during these trials polar bears behaviorally thermo-regulated by leaving the treadmill temporarily to ingest snow when their core temperatures reached a particular threshold (Best 1982).
-Best (1982) suggested that hyperthermia, not fatigue, was more likely a limiting factor to continuous locomotion.
-Polar bears have also been observed sustaining higher speeds (approaching 10 km/h) for shorter periods of time while on the ice (i.e., 1-8 hours) (Amstrup et al. 2000) where low ambient temperatures and strong winds would likely reduce the risk of hyperthermia (Best 1982).
+Although polar bear locomotion is considered relatively inefficient, they typically walk slowly, with a steady gait of ~5.5 km/h (Stirling, 1988).
+They average 1-5 km/h over longer distances, periodically interspersed with rest stops, and can sustain these speeds for extended periods while covering large distances (Harrington, 1965; Amstrup et al., 2000; Anderson et al., 2008; Durner et al., 2011; Whiteman et al., 2015).
+For example, Amstrup et al. (2000) reported many polar bears sustaining average travel on the ice at >4 km/h for up to 20 h, with some maintaining these speeds for >40 h.
+In a controlled experiment, polar bears trained to walk on treadmills were likewise able to walk for long periods, continuing exercise for up to 90% of 6 h walking sessions (Best, 1982).
+However, during these trials the polar bears thermoregulated behaviourally by leaving the treadmill temporarily to ingest snow when their core temperatures reached a particular threshold (Best, 1982).
+Best (1982) suggested that hyperthermia, not fatigue, was more likely to be a limiting factor to continuous locomotion.
+Polar bears have also been observed sustaining higher speeds (approaching 10 km/h) for shorter periods of time while on the ice (i.e. 1-8 h; Amstrup et al., 2000), where low ambient temperatures and strong winds would be likely to reduce the risk of hyperthermia (Best, 1982).

-By contrast, while on land during the ice-free season in western Hudson Bay when ambient temperatures are considerably higher, polar bears limit their daily movements, remaining inactive for long periods (Knudson 1978; Latour 1981).
-However, they have been observed engaging in faster-paced pursuits after caribou and waterfowl (e.g. Brook and Richardson 2002; Iles et al. 2013; our unpublished data).
+In contrast, while on land during the ice-free season in western Hudson Bay, when ambient temperatures are considerably higher, polar bears limit their daily movements, remaining inactive for long periods (Knudson, 1978; Latour, 1981).
+However, they have been observed engaging in fasterpaced pursuits after caribou and waterfowl (e.g. Brook and Richardson, 2002; Iles et al., 2013; LJG & RFR our unpublished data).
 In such cases, hyperthermia, rather than lack of profitability, may be a limiting factor to sustained activity for several reasons.
-Polar bears are typical of non-sprinting mammals in that almost all the heat produced during exercise is immediately dissipated and little is stored (Taylor et al. 1970; Best 1982) making warmer ambient temperature conditions particularly problematic since it reduces the potential for heat dissipation while exercising.
-For example, 218-239 kg polar bears walking at 7.9 km/h reached their upper critical temperature (when core body temperature can no longer be regulated) at about -33 C. Further, these captive bears could only sustain this activity at temperatures up to -20 C when allowed to ingest snow before returning to walk (Best 1982).
+Polar bears are typical of nonsprinting mammals in that almost all the heat produced during exercise is immediately dissipated and little is stored (Taylor et al., 1970; Best, 1982), making warmer ambient temperature conditions particularly problematic because they reduce the potential for heat dissipation during exercise.
+For example, 218-239 kg polar bears walking at 7.9 km/h reached their upper critical temperature (when core body temperature can no longer be regulated) at about -33°C. Furthermore, these captive bears could sustain this activity at temperatures only up to -20°C when allowed to ingest snow before returning to walk (Best, 1982).

-Interestingly, many pursuits by wild bears have been observed in or near ponds, lakes and rivers (Iles et al. 2013; our unpublished data) with the bear often lying in shallow streams and ponds immediately after the pursuit (Figure 5).
-Immersion in water has been shown to substantially reduce a polar bears' core body temperature both before and after sustained exercise (Øritsland 1969; Frisch et al. 1974).
-In general, the thermoregulatory costs of exercise for polar bears can be somewhat dissipated by certain behaviors but these costs likely often constrain the duration and speed of a wild goose chase especially during warm summer days.
+Interestingly, many pursuits by wild bears have been observed in or near ponds, lakes and rivers (Iles et al., 2013; LJG & RFR our unpublished data), with the bear often lying in shallow streams and ponds immediately after the pursuit (Fig. 5).
+Immersion in water has been shown to reduce a polar bear's core body temperature substantially both before and after sustained exercise (Øritsland, 1969; Frisch et al., 1974).
+In general, the thermoregulatory costs of exercise for polar bears can be somewhat dissipated by certain behaviours, but these costs probably often constrain the duration and speed of a wild goose chase, especially during warm summer days.